Investigative · Barry County Series

 The Broader Pattern: Barry County Officials Do Not Stay in Barry County

 Christopher Elsworth and Benjamin Norg are not the only people connected to Barry County’s documented misconduct who have moved to other jurisdictions.
-This is a pattern Clutch Justice has identified across its Barry County investigation.
 When complaints accumulate, when JTC filings land, when Supreme Court complaints are filed, officials move.
 The record control infrastructure documented in Part 2 of this series ensures that the conduct that prompted the complaints does not follow them in any official form.
 The Barry County record stays in Barry County.
 The officials leave.
+What they take with them is knowledge.

 Attorneys who deny the existence of communications on the court record do not stop being a problem when they change counties.
 They become someone else’s problem.
 Kalamazoo County now has two of Barry County’s problems on its payroll, handling active prosecutions and family court matters, under a prosecuting attorney who has not responded to a direct inquiry about what he knows.
 That is the story.
 The records demand is the mechanism.
 The civil proceeding, if necessary, is the remedy.
 None of this is complicated.
 It just requires someone to stay with it.
 Clutch Justice is staying with it.